ldgarcia/docs/content/docs/esc/providers/gh-login.md

 ### Owner

-An installation access token is always scoped to a particular Github account, and may refer to a personal account or an organization account.
+An installation access token is always scoped to a particular Github account, set by the environment as `owner`.
+The `owner` property may refer to a personal account or an organization account.
 The owner or app manager of the account must first install the GitHub App that was registered earlier.
 For more information, see "[Installing your own GitHub App](https://docs.github.com/en/apps/using-github-apps/installing-your-own-github-app)" and "[Sharing your GitHub App](https://docs.github.com/en/apps/sharing-github-apps/sharing-your-github-app)."